ped-dyn-emp/PeTrack/docs/source/calibration/extrinsic_calibration.md

 Now you can click on `load` in the `extrinsic parameters` section of the `calibration tab`.
 Navigate to your `points.3dc` file and select it.
 Now click on `fetch` and PeTrack will assign the pixel coordinates of your selected points on the screen to the real-world coordinates written down in the `points.3dc` file.
 <br>
-You will also note that once you click on fetch your selected points on the screen will disappear.
+You will also note that once you click on `fetch` your selected points on the screen will disappear.
+Then, click on `calc` to perform the extrinsic calibration, which involves calculating the extrinsic parameters and saving them afterward.
 <br>
 Now you have the option to view the error of your extrinsic calibration by clicking `error`.
 This will give you an idea of e.g. how well you prepared your coordinate system and the accuracy of your point selection in PeTrack.
 If you are happy